-Figure 18 - Distribution of Update Types in the V6 network
+Figure 19 - Distribution of Update Types in the V6 network

-Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 19 and 20).
+Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 20 and 21).

-Figure 19 - Relative Distribution of Update Types in the V4 network
+Figure 20 - Relative Distribution of Update Types in the V4 network

-Figure 20 - Relative Distribution of Update Types in the V6 network
+Figure 21 - Relative Distribution of Update Types in the V6 network

 In IPv4 most (70%) of the BGP updates describe changes in the AS Path.
 Slightly less than 30% of the changes occur with the Next Hop AS.
-IPv6 shows a similar update profile.
+IPv6 shows a similar update profile, with a slightly higher of day-to-day variation.